Devika Rani: Widowhood and studio decline

 She handpicked newcomer Dilip Kumar for a role in Jwar Bhata (1944), produced by her on behalf of the studio.
 An internal politics that arose in the studio led prominent personalities including Mukherjee and Ashok Kumar to part ways with her and set up a new studio called Filmistan.
 Due to lack of support and interest, she decided to quit the film industry.
 In an interview to journalist Raju Bharatan, she mentioned that her idea of not willing to compromise on "artistic values" of film-making as one of the major reasons for her quitting the industry.

-Retirement
+Personal life

 Following her retirement from films, Devika Rani married Russian painter Svetoslav Roerich, son of Russian artist Nicholas Roerich, in 1945.
 After marriage, the couple moved to Manali, Himachal Pradesh where they got acquainted with the Nehru family.
 During her stay in Manali, Devika Rani made a few documentaries on wildlife.
 After staying in Manali for some years, they moved to Bangalore, Karnataka, and settled there managing an export company.
 The couple bought a 450 acre estate on the outskirts of the city and led a solitary life for the remainder of their lives.